Jacobbetancourt1/ICS-Security-with-Purdue-Model/README.md

 - **Endpoint Protection**: Prevents malware on enterprise devices.
 - **Active Directory (Optional)**: For centralized authentication, replicated to OT if needed.

+⚠️ **Caution**: Extending enterprise AD into OT can introduce risks, such as:
+1. Shared attack surfaces between IT and OT.
+2. Misconfigured access controls leading to over-permissioned OT access.

+**Mitigation**:
+- Use a dedicated AD instance or a read-only proxy for OT systems.
+- Apply strict trust configurations and RBAC to limit access.

 ---

 ### 2. ICS DMZ